Staples’ pitcher Alec Burns commits to NYU

 But while NYU waits, Burns still has a state title to help keep in Westport as one of the main cogs in the rotation following the departure of starters Ryan Fitton and Ben Casparius.
 There is still plenty of work left to be done.

-Although when it comes to getting the job done, there aren’t many who do it better than Burns, Staples coach Jack McFarland said.
+Although when it comes to getting the job done, there aren’t many others that do it better than Burns, Staples coach Jack McFarland said.

 While losing two top starters from the previous year would be cause for concern for most coaches, McFarland has the luxury of being able to have Burns in a rotation — along with All-State junior ace Chad Knight — that will still be one of the best in the conference in the spring.